FranciscoDA/psvm/README.md

 ### Supported multiclass classification methods
  * 1A1 - One against one (trains k\*(k-1)/2 reduced models)
  * 1AA - One against all (trains k models)
- * TWOCLASS - Traditional two-class classification.
+ * TWOCLASS - Traditional two-class classification

 ## Compilation
  * Clone this repository